 Arraignment, Bail, and New Court Date

-Also, at the arraignment, the bail will be discussed.
+Also, at the arraignment, the judge will discuss the bail.
 If you've already posted a $50,000.00 bail, they could leave it, raise it, or make it less than that.
 They could release you on your own recognizance.
 It all depends on the facts and circumstances of your case and how your attorney handles it.

 Once the plea is entered at the initial arraignment, the individual will get a new court date.
-If it's a felony, the case will often be set for a preliminary hearing, which is like a mini-trial where the prosecutors have to put on the evidence related to the case.
-The defense attorney gets an opportunity to cross-examine all of the witnesses.
+If it's a felony, the case will often be set for a preliminary hearing, which is a crucial stage where the prosecutors have to put on the evidence related to the case.
+The defense attorney gets an opportunity to cross-examine all of the witnesses, which can be a key factor in shaping the defense strategy.

-When the preliminary hearing is completed, the judge will decide whether or not there's enough evidence to bind the person into the trial court.
+When the preliminary hearing is completed, the judge will decide whether there is enough evidence to bind the person to the trial court.
+If the judge finds insufficient evidence, the case may be dismissed.
+If there is enough evidence, the case will proceed to trial.

-If, on the other hand, the case is charged as a misdemeanor, then the case will be set for pretrial.
-Any motions could be filed by that court date by the defense.
+If, on the other hand, the case is charged as a misdemeanor, then it will be set for pretrial.
+The defense could file any motions by that court date.
 Also, the defense will negotiate with the prosecutor to see if this case can be resolved through a plea agreement.

 Determining the Best Defense Strategy